ZYY0844/radarODE-MTL/README.md

   journal={arXiv preprint arXiv:2408.01672 [eess]},
   month={Aug.},
 }
+@article{zhang2024radarODE-MTL,
+  title={radarODE-MTL: A Multi-Task Learning Framework with Eccentric Gradient Alignment for Robust Radar-Based ECG Reconstruction}, author={Yuanyuan Zhang and Runwei Guan and Lingxiao Li and Rui Yang and Yutao Yue and Eng Gee Lim}, year={2024}, month={Aug.}, journal={arXiv preprint arXiv:[eess]}, month={Aug.},
+}
 ```

 ## Dataset Download
 Please refer to [MMECG Dataset](https://github.com/jinbochen0823/RCG2ECG) for the Dataset downloading.
+The input size of the radarODE and radarODE-MTL are the spectrograms with size 50x71x120, with 71 for frequency and 120 for 3-sec segments.

 ## Run the Model
 You can find the arguments and settings in: